-- Identifying and focusing on teaching and learning best practice for Maori/Pasifika/Priority learners - Demonstrating the values of Caring, Pride, Striving and Thinking all built on Trust (PB4L) - Celebrating the pursuit of excellence in academic, sporting and cultural activities - Children inquiring into authentic and localised contexts by asking questions, exploring possibilities and problem solving - Encouraging children to be curious, creative and imaginative thinkers who take risks, accept challenges and learn from mistakes - Enabling children to achieve personal excellence in all learning, through effort, perseverance and the pursuit of foundation knowledge - Embedding ICT through Manaiakalani into the daily programme which enhances student engagement and learning through the Learn, Create, Share model - Empowering teachers to be practitioners of best practice, supported by effective professional growth cycles teacher inquiry and reflection, collaboration, professional learning and well resourced learning spaces.
+- Identifying and focusing on teaching and learning best practice for Maori/Pasifika/Priority learners - Demonstrating the values of Taha Whanau.
+Taha Wairua, Taha Hinengaro, Taha Tinana all built on the foundation of whenua and incorporated into (PB4L) - Celebrating the pursuit of excellence in academic, sporting and cultural activities - Children inquiring into authentic and localised contexts by asking questions, exploring possibilities and problem solving using the Manaiakalani model of 'Learn , Create, Share' - Encouraging children to be curious, creative and imaginative thinkers who take risks, accept challenges and learn from mistakes - Enabling children to achieve personal excellence in all learning, through effort, perseverance and the pursuit of foundation knowledge - Embedding ICT through Manaiakalani into the daily programme which enhances student engagement and learning through the Learn, Create, Share model - Empowering teachers to be practitioners of best practice, supported by effective professional growth cycles, teacher inquiry and reflection, collaboration, professional learning and well resourced learning spaces. - Embedding structured literacy and No Problem Maths school wide